 The Wall Street Journal has written, “(There is) an exceedingly small club of women who have managed to move to the top of the brokerage business.
 That club’s most prominent member is Mary Ann Tighe.”
-Crain’s New York Business has named Mary Ann the most powerful woman (across both the public and private sectors) in New York.
+Crain’s New York Business has named Mary Ann the most powerful woman—across both the public and private sectors—in New York.
 Placing her at the top of its ranking of the City’s most powerful women, Crain’s observed, “Ms. Tighe has a history of…transforming the face of Manhattan.”

 Indeed she does.
-From the revitalization of Times Square and the rebirth of Downtown to the westward expansion of Midtown's central business district, Mary Ann Tighe has been at the forefront of the transformation of New York's skyline during her 28 years in the real estate industry.
+From the revitalization of Times Square and the rebirth of Downtown to the westward expansion of Midtown’s central business district, Mary Ann Tighe has been at the forefront of the transformation of New York’s skyline during her nearly 30 years in the real estate industry.
 Mary Ann has conceived, structured and negotiated virtually every form of deal including ground leases, air rights acquisition and disposition, net and gross leases, government incentive packages, and a range of equity transfers from partnership and condominium interests through fee simple sales.
-She has been responsible for over 87 million square feet of commercial transactions, and her deals have anchored more than 10.9 million square feet of new construction in the New York region—believed to be a record in commercial brokerage.
+She has been responsible for more than 87 million square feet of commercial transactions, and her deals have anchored more than 10.9 million square feet of new construction in the New York region—believed to be a record in commercial brokerage.

 Mary Ann has been CEO of CBRE’s New York Tri-State Region since 2002, a region of 2,300 employees.
 Under her leadership, CBRE has become New York’s preeminent firm, outdistancing all competitors in market share, revenue and margins.